 Arranging a Funeral

-Choosing an experienced and skilled funeral director can help unburden you from the stress of arranging a funeral.
-Anyone can arrange a funeral with the funeral director, regardless if they’re a family member or not.
-In most cases, this responsibility is often taken by the spouse or a close family member.
+Anyone can arrange a funeral with a funeral director, regardless if they’re a family member or not.
+In most cases, this responsibility is usually taken by the spouse or a close family member.

 - Their date and place of birth